-Rhabdomyosarcoma is a malignant tumour with skeletal muscle cell morphology.
-It is one of the tumours of muscular origin.
+Rhabdomyosarcoma (RMS) is a malignant tumor with skeletal muscle cell morphology.
+It is one of the tumors of muscular origin.

 This article focuses on a general discussion of rhabdomyosarcomas.
 For location specific details, please refer to:

 Rhabdomyosarcomas are the most common soft tissue tumor in children and account for 5-8% of childhood cancers 6-7, and 19% of all pediatric soft tissue sarcomas 7.

 In general, they are found in young patients, less than 45 years of age 6, with ~65% diagnosed in patients under 10 years old 7.